ezhuk/wear/README.md

 # Wear

+A simple app that displays various notifications on Android Wear.

 ## Dependencies

-The app requires the Android Wear preview support library, the Android Wear Preview app and the Android Wear Emulator (all available as part of the Development Preview).
+The app requires the Android Wear preview support library, the Android Wear Preview app and the Android Wear Emulator (all available as a part of the Development Preview).

 ## Building